How to Choose the Right Lubricants

 An overview of 3 essential types of lubrication, complete with brand recommendations.

 In today’s tutorial we’ll take a look at lubricants.
-Please keep in mind that none of these companies are paying me to recommend their products… these are all brands that I trust and recommend after years of heavy use in the bike shop.
+These are all brands that I trust and recommend after years of heavy use in the bike shop.
 There are three main types of lubrication you should have: light oil, chain oil, and grease.

 When I talk about light oils, I’m referring to a product called TriFlow.
 There are many other types of traditional light oil available, but a lot of these are vegetable based and tend to gum up.
 TriFlow is synthetic, teflon-based, and comes with a lubrication tube that makes it easy to lube inside cable housings, pivot points, and other hard-to-reach areas.
 TriFlow will penetrate quickly and thoroughly, so you only need a few drops of it.